simonesilvestroni/m2m-website/_posts/2003-05-24-shifting-the-blame.md

 tags:
   - 'personal'
   - 'video games'
-description: 'A short work-related chat with a former colleague and now friend, during an unhappy crunch time.'
+summary: 'A short work-related chat with a former colleague and now friend, during an unhappy crunch time.'
 ---
 > I don’t get it.
 How can a large part of 40 people sacrifice their lives for someone else’s dream?
 I don’t care anymore for the project we’ve been working on.
 I did, at the beginning.
 Now?
 Being genuine has become counterproductive.
 If I want to leave by 7PM, I either have to make up excuses, or lie.
 If I want time off I have to call in sick.
 A simple “I work hard, but after 9 hours I create more bugs than I should be fixing” doesn’t get me anywhere.
 I don’t like this direction, it’s not something I want for myself.<br>
 > Even my friendships are slowly crumbling.
 I haven’t been speaking to G. in a long time.
 We used to hang out often.
 He’s losing people without even realising it, and this is because he’s in love with this job.
 Also, do you see how we work hard to avoid mistakes, not because we care, but because otherwise we would get dissed by the technical director during meetings?